Neutrinet/accounting/README.md

   - make a difference between transactions created manually or by the import (a field in the DB)
   - generate reports for past years
 - add specs for movement scopes
+- fix failing spec on csv parsing
+- documentation:
+  - how to add new type
+  - setup dev env
+  - deploy to production
+  - run tests